SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/Methods/setpaymentinstrument.md

 SetPaymentInstrument starts a payment for supplied paymentInstrument.
 This method has to be called before PaymentAsync or RefundAsync and cannot be combined with GetPaymentInstrument.

-Prefix och supplied PAN must be registred in the terminal setup an may not be a PCI regulated card.
+Prefix and supplied PAN must be registred in the terminal setup and may not be a PCI regulated card.
 The normal usage is for giftcards or card numbers that are created on site such as financing.

 ### Parameter